 Are you being asked to set up distance learning for your students?
 If you are feeling overwhelmed by the technology involved in online teaching, you are not alone!
 As more schools close, teachers are scrambling to adapt.
-These online resources can show you how to teach from home, meet with your students virtually, and continue their instruction online.
+These online resources for virtual learning can show you how to teach from home, meet with your students virtually, and continue their instruction online.
 In this post, I’ve gathered tips, tutorials, and tools that will walk you step-by-step through the process of setting up distance learning for your students.

 Using Zoom for Online Teaching From Home